 How to Make Birria

 Soak the chiles: In a medium pot, add all of the dried chiles, tomatoes, onion, cinnamon stick, bay leaves, and peppercorns, covering everything completely with water.
-Bring this to a boil, then lower the heat, cover, and cook for 10 minutes.
+Bring it to a boil, then lower the heat, cover, and cook for 10 minutes.

 Blend: Once the chiles are softened, transfer everything to a blender and add 1 cup of chile-soaked water.
 Add in the broth, vinegar, and the remaining spices.
 Blend until smooth, about 5 minutes.